Questions Swirl After Decayed Corpse Found in Colorado ‘Cult’ HQ

 But Saguache County Sheriff’s Office Sergeant Royce Brubacher told The Daily Beast on Friday that deputies found a body on Thursday inside a mobile home, which is the Love Has Won headquarters, after a former member tipped them off.

+The death near Crestone and its connection to Love Has Won were first reported by Be Scofield.

-The law-enforcement source familiar with the case added that the woman had been dead for weeks, and may have been transported from Oregon.
+The law-enforcement source familiar with the case said the woman had been dead for weeks, and may have been transported from Oregon.
 The source said the body was in such a state that investigators couldn’t formally identify her, but they suspected it was Carlson.

 Seven members of the “cult” were later taken into custody on various charges, including child abuse, abuse of a corpse, and tampering with human remains, though no foul play was suspected in the death itself.